Generation Z in the United States: Early sexual intercourse and adolescent pregnancy

 A 2016 analysis by the CDC discovered that teenage birthrates nosedived between 1991, when they reached a crisis point, and 2014, when they dropped by 60%, a record low.
 The collapse of birthrates among blacks and (non-white) Hispanics, down 50%, was largely responsible for this development.
 However, their birthrates remained, on average, twice as high as those of their white counterparts.
 The birth rates of teenage Asians and Pacific Islanders were even lower, about half that of whites.
-In a 2014 paper, economists Melissa S. Kearney and Phillip B. Levine, both fellows of the Brookings Institution, were able to show that popular TV programs depicting the reality of teenage parenthood, such as MTV's 16 and Pregnant and its Teen Mom sequels, have played a significant role in the reduction of teenage childbearing.
-While the CDC did not address the question of abortion, researchers from the Guttmacher Institute were able to show that the fall in teenage birthrates is likely not due to terminated pregnancies.
+In a 2014 paper, economists Melissa S. Kearney and Phillip B. Levine howed that popular TV programs depicting the reality of teenage parenthood, such as MTV's 16 and Pregnant and its Teen Mom sequels, have played a significant role in the reduction of teenage childbearing.
+Researchers from the Guttmacher Institute showed that the fall in teenage birthrates is likely not due to terminated pregnancies.
 The number of abortions remained the same or decreased in all U.S. states except for Vermont.
 This contradicts the historically negative correlation between birthrates and abortions.
 Modern youths also have better access to contraception than did their predecessors when they were at the same age.
-In addition to the daily birth control pill, injectable and implantable methods are available, and they last longer.
 A CDC analysis found that the rates of teens using a long-acting and reversible method of contraception, such as an intrauterine device (IUD), jumped from 0.4% in 2005 to 7.1% in 2013.
 The teen birthrate continues to fall in the late 2010s, down to 17.4 births per 1000 in 2018.
+In 2022, it fell to 13.5, the lowest on record.

 Social trends

 Upbringing

-In the United States, the Pew Research Center's analysis of data from the American Community Survey and the Decennial Census revealed that the number of children living outside of the traditional ideal of parents marrying young and staying together till death has risen precipitously between the mid-to-late 20th century and the early 21st century.
-In 2013, only 43% of children lived with married parents in their first marriage, down from 61% in 1980 and 73% in 1960.
-Meanwhile, the share of children living with a single parent was 34% in 2013, up from 19% in 1980 and 9% in 1960.
-The proportion of children not living with their parents barely changed, standing at 5% in 2013; most of them lived with their grandparents.
-15% of American children lived with married parents at least one of whom remarried in 2013, with little change from previous decades.
+Between the 1960s and the 2010s, the percentage of children living with their married parents in their first marriage declined from approximately three quarters to just under half.
+At the same time, the share of children raised by single parents rose sharply.
+During the 2000s and 2010s, the number of American children raised by their grandparents or other family members rather than their parents also grew.

-In the early twenty-first century, American parents are less keen on seeing children upholding the same religious or political beliefs or following the same traditions.
-They are also less likely to say they would like their children to get married and have children.
+American parents of the early twenty-first century usually do not insist that their children share the same political or religious beliefs, to follow the same traditions, or to get married and have children.
 Rather, they emphasize ethical behavior, tolerance, generosity, and financial independence.